garrandall/popular-music-data/tracks/joy-mitch-ryder.md

 And Misdemeanor give the finger to y'all fools (HOLLA!)
 Whoever doubted that I'm 'bout it check the news
-And if you snooze on me this year your ass will lose Cause I will bruise, my loose screws is like ooh
+And if you snooze on me this year your ass will lose Cause I will bruise, my loose screws is like oh
 When I come out get your release dates moved